caxelos/Generic_Projects/Machine_Learning/Regression_Forests/README.md

-# Implementation of Regression Forrests algorithm from Scratch in C
+# Regression Forrests algorithm from Scratch in C

 <html>